The Mandela Catalogue: Genre

-The Mandela Catalogue is composed of 13 shorts and 5 volumes across two "Acts."
+The Mandela Catalogue is composed of 13 shorts and 6 volumes across two "Acts."
 The first short was released on June 9, 2021.
 The series belongs to a subgenre of horror dubbed analog horror.
 Series installments are usually presented as found footage material, or from the point of view of in-universe characters and/or their electronic devices.
 Nearly all the Act I installments are rendered in VHS quality, whereas most Act II installments are made in the style of old digital videos, reflecting the shift in the time period depicted.
 The series began to shift into mixed media following the early Act II installments.'

 Development and production

 The Mandela Catalogue was created by then seventeen-year-old student Alex Kister from Richfield, Wisconsin as a series of short videos he began in 2021, while in summer college.
 It was Kister's first filmmaking project.
 Kister originally created "overthrone" [sic] as a one-off video based on a high school writing project, and planned to make a series where he edited children's cartoons to be creepy.
 However, due to the popularity of the video, Kister decided to continue making videos following the universe of "overthrone" into the modern day.
 He named the series after the Mandela Effect.

 Kister had a low budget and used basic editing: scenes are shot in his home and characters are portrayed by his friends through still images and voiceovers.
 Kister’s mother once played an alternate.

 Kister had said the series originally began as a creative outlet for the existential crisis he was dealing with, especially when it came to the subject of religion and Christianity.
 The series was also inspired by the isolation and loss of security Kister experienced as a result of the COVID-19 pandemic.

 In October 2022, Kister worked with Makeship, a crowdfunding plushie company, to release merchandise for the series.
 In March 2024, Retro Release Video announced plans to release the first volume on VHS, though this was soon cancelled due to emerging abuse allegations against Kister.
-It would be re-announced in August 2024 after Kister denied most of the allegations.
+It would be re-announced in August 2024 after Kister denied most of the allegations and the allegations were proven false.